AnyUnderstanding/ppc/README.md

 ---
 PPC is a simple note-taking application focused on productivity.
 The app works on Windows, Linux and Mac.
-Note: This Project is still work in progress.
+Note: This project is still work in progress.
 At this point in time features and file formats might change rapidly.
 <div align="left">

 ## Getting Started